Can you travel with a French bulldog?

 Are dogs allowed?

-French bulldog vacation 1
+french bulldog vacation 1

 Before you go to your destination, make sure that dogs are allowed in the area you want to go to.
 Dogs are not welcome on many beaches, even if you keep them on a leash.
 But even if you opt for forests or mountains, you can end up with unpleasant surprises if you do not pay attention.
 For example, in Yellowstone National Park and also in other large national parks that have mountains and forests, dogs are not welcome (only if they stay in the car).